TheZoraiz/ascii-image-converter/README.md

 ascii-image-converter is a command-line tool that converts images into ascii art and prints them out onto the console.
 It is cross-platform so both Windows and Linux distributions are supported.

+It's also available as a package to be used in Go applications.

 Image formats currently supported:
 * JPEG/JPG
 * PNG